Receive occasional emails with exclusive content, blog updates, and special offers

 Mastering Level one by controlling your calories is your first priority.
 This might sound simple, but if it were then I’d be out of a job!
 Know that this process involves weeding out old, unhelpful thoughts and behaviours, and learning new, more helpful habits.
 It’s a trial and error process, so be patient with yourself.
 For the quickest results, I’d strongly recommend working with a professional who can coach you on both nutrition and mindset, so that you can avoid taking any health risks, and also build better behaviours for life.

-What's A Healthy Calorie Deficit?
+What's A Healthy Calorie Deficit For Fast Weight Loss?

 Did you know that 1kg of body fat is roughly equivalent to 7,777 calories?
 Based on that fact, in theory, to lose 1kg of body fat you could simply eat 1,111 fewer calories per day for a week, equating to an overall deficit of 7,777 calories, and a kilo of fat lost.